 Can I Use Oat Flour Instead of Oats?:

 Can you use oat flour or gluten-free all-purpose flour in place of oats?
 Yes, absolutely!
-Simply swap the oats for 1 ยฝ cups of oat flour or GF all-purpose flour.
+Simply swap the oats for 1 ยฝ cups of oat flour, or Gluten-Free all-purpose flour, or whole wheat flour if you don’t need the pancakes to be gluten-free.

-Add the oats to a blender and blend on high speed until a flour forms.
+Add the oats to a blender and blend on low speed until a flour forms, about 30 seconds.
 Itโs okay if the flour appears slightly grainy and isnโt completely smooth, but you do want to go for a flour-like texture.

 Once the skillet is hot, pour ยผ to ยฝ cup of batter onto the hot skillet (depending on the pancake size youโre going for.
 I do โ cup per pancake).